Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: EXPERIMENTS

 \subsection{Experimental Setup}

-All task and motion planning experiments were conducted on a workstation with a 13th Gen Intel Core i9-13900K CPU and an NVIDIA GeForce RTX 4090 GPU.
+All TAMP experiments were conducted on a workstation with a 13th Gen Intel Core i9-13900K CPU and an NVIDIA GeForce RTX 4090 GPU.
 We employed GPT-4o \footnote{\url{https://openai.com}} from OpenAI as the VLM, with temperature fixed to 0.0.
-For generating symbolic plan skeletons, we used a top-$k$ symbolic planner \cite{katz2018novel} based on Fast-Downward \cite{helmert2006fast} combined with the $K^\ast$ algorithm \cite{aljazzar2011k}, with the number of plans fixed to $k=30$.
+For generating symbolic plan skeletons, we used a top-$k$ symbolic planner \cite{katz2018novel}, with the number of plans fixed to $k=30$.
 Genesis \cite{Genesis} was used as the physics simulator and photo-realistic renderer.
 A planning timeout of 600 seconds was imposed for all experiments, with planning proceeding until a goal was found or the timeout was reached.
 After the planning was terminated, the resulting simulator state was checked against the PDDL goal conditions; if satisfied, the trial was marked as a success; otherwise, a failure.

 We evaluated our approach in two simulated domains with varying numbers of objects $n$, which determine problem complexity:

 \begin{itemize} \item \textbf{Blocksworld:} This domain is based on the PDDL benchmark domain \cite{seipp-et-al-zenodo2022} from the International Planning Competitions (IPC).
 As in Fig.~\ref{fig:blocksworld}, $n$ blocks are randomly divided into 2-3 stacks on the table, and the goal is to restack them in a new target order.
 Available actions include \texttt{pickup}, \texttt{putdown}, \texttt{stack}, and \texttt{unstack}.